-ENVIRONMENTAL, HEALTH AND SAFETY MATTERS
+ENVIRONMENTAL, HEALTH, SAFETY AND SUSTAINABILITY MATTERS

-The Company has an Environmental, Health and Safety Policy (the "EHS Policy") that affirms Denison's commitment to environmentally responsible management and compliance with occupational health and safety laws.
-Under the EHS Policy, the Company has committed to run its operations in compliance with applicable legislation, in a manner that minimizes the impact on our ecosystem.
-The EHS Policy mandates the use of regular monitoring programs to identify risks to the environment, to the public and to Denison's employees and to ensure compliance with regulatory requirements.
-The EHS Policy also sets out Denison's requirement to train its employees regarding environmental and health and safety compliance and best practices and to provide adequate resources in this regard.
+The Company has an Environmental, Health, Safety & Sustainability Policy (the "EHSS Policy") that affirms Denison's commitment to prioritize the safety of its workers, its contractors, its community and the environment as well as the principles of sustainable development.
+Under the EHSS Policy, the Company has committed to run its operations in compliance with applicable legislation, in a manner that minimizes the impact on our ecosystem.
+The EHSS Policy mandates the use of regular monitoring programs to identify risks to the environment, to the public, Indigenous Rights holders, and to Denison's employees and contractors and to ensure compliance with regulatory requirements.
+The EHSS Policy also sets out Denison's requirement to train its employees regarding environmental, health and safety compliance and sustainability best practices.

-The EHS Policy requires regular reporting to the Board regarding the Company's compliance and the results of the Company's monitoring.
-To assist the Board with its responsibilities in overseeing environmental, health and safety matters, the Board has established the Environment, Health and Safety Committee (the "EHS Committee") which works with management to discuss matters affecting the environment, health and safety and its stakeholders and reporting and making recommendations to the Board.
+The EHSS Policy requires regular reporting to the Board regarding the Company's compliance and the results of the Company's monitoring.
+To assist the Board with its responsibilities in overseeing environmental, health and safety matters, the Board has established the Environment, Health, Safety & Sustainability Committee (the "EHSS Committee") which works with management to discuss matters affecting the environment, health and safety and its stakeholders and reporting and making recommendations to the Board.